gotrash/theme/site/content/docs/5.3/getting-started/download.md

 We recommend [jsDelivr](https://www.jsdelivr.com/) and use it ourselves in our documentation.
 However, in some cases—like in some specific countries or environments—you may need to use other CDN providers like [cdnjs](https://cdnjs.com/) or [unpkg](https://unpkg.com/).

 You'll find the same files on these CDN providers, albeit with different URLs.
-With cdnjs, you can [use this direct Bootstrap package link](https://cdnjs.com/libraries/bootstrap) to copy and paste ready-to-use HTML snippets for each dist file from any version of Bootstrap.
+With cdnjs, you can [use this direct GoTrash Theme package link](https://cdnjs.com/libraries/bootstrap) to copy and paste ready-to-use HTML snippets for each dist file from any version of GoTrash Theme.

 {{< callout warning>}}
 **If the SRI hashes differ for a given file, you shouldn't use the files from that CDN, because it means that the file was modified by someone else.**